visteko/Firmware/README.md

    The _x_ of single marker 3 is "300.00" (in milimeter), _y_ of single marker 3 is is "303.03", _z_ of single marker 3 is is "3030.30"
    _vep_ is the tag of end of packet.

    > If no single marker detected in the current scene, the VISTEKO Tracker will reply "No single marker" string to the PC Client.

+   **stop** string cmd to VISTEKO OT to disable tracking and let VISTEKO OT go into low power mode.